Morning Tea: Swamp Rabbits VS Everblades

 WHAT ON TAP:

-The Bits will host Norfolk in one week to face the 13-19-1-1 Admirals.
-Norfolk has won just three of the last 10 games.
-Due to issues at their home arena however, the Admirals have played just once since January 16th, a 6-4 win over the Stingrays Friday night..
-Alex Tonge is the leading scorer with 29 points in 29 games (14g, 15a).
+The Bits will face the 14-19-1-1 Norfolk Admirals on home ice Friday night.
+Norfolk has won four of the last 10 games.
+Due to issues at their home arena however, the Admirals have played just twice since January 16th, beating the South Carolina Stingrays in both games.
+Alex Tonge is the leading scorer with 30 points in 30 games (15g, 15a).
 Beck Warm has been the primary netminder for the Admirals and holds a 6-9-0-1 record, his last win came on New Year's Day.
-Dylan Wells made the start against South Carolina Friday night.
-Wells holds a 6-6 record in 15 games, 3.77 GAA and .895 SV%.
+Dylan Wells has made the start against South Carolina the last two nights.
+Wells holds a 8-6 record in 16 games, 3.59 GAA and .897 SV%.

 • Discuss this story on the ECHL message board...